 The same common sense rules need to apply

-You need to use your market research to understand where the customer is at in their life.
-They give you their time, so you need to use that time wisely and with respect.
+Use your market research to understand where the customer is at in their life.
+They give you their time, so you should use that time wisely and with respect.

 From what we see, most people are just tired of the restrictions.
 The challenges.
 The constant stream of bad news.
-It’s all pretty energy sapping isn’t it?
+It’s energy-sapping, isn’t it?

 We can’t even begin to comprehend what’s happening on the streets of America right now.
 The challenge for the future of market research and in fact, marketers and businesses is to bring something more positive into the lives of their customers.
 The bad stuff, they get that on the news and their social feeds every day.